Vaxart COVID-19 Oral Vaccine (VXA-CoV2-1) Description

 On September 6, 2020, the non-peer-reviewed study 'Pre-clinical studies of a recombinant adenoviral mucosal vaccine to prevent SARS-CoV-2 infection' was published.
-These researchers stated: 'We demonstrate that, compared to the expression of the S1 domain or a stabilized spike antigen, the full length, wild-type spike antigen induces significantly higher neutralizing antibodies in the periphery and in the lungs, when the vaccine is administered mucosally.
-Antigen-specific CD4+ and CD8+ T cells were induced by this leading vaccine candidate at low and high doses.
+These researchers stated: 'We demonstrate that, compared to the expression of the S1 domain or a stabilized spike antigen, the full length, wild-type spike antigen induces significantly higher neutralizing antibodies in the periphery and the lungs, when the vaccine is administered mucosally.
+This leading vaccine candidate induced Antigen-specific CD4+ and CD8+ T cells at low and high doses.
 This full-length spike antigen plus nucleocapsid adenovirus construct has been prioritized for further clinical development.'

 On October 14, 2020 - Vaxart announced the topline results from its Hamster Challenge Study that all hamsters that received (2) oral doses of COVID-19 vaccine candidate showed no systemic weight loss, a key indicator of protection against COVID-19 in this animal model.
 The study evaluated Vaxart’s recombinant adenoviral vaccine, with doses given at 0 and 4 weeks.
 Animals were challenged with SARS-CoV-2 at week 8.